cilium/design-cfps/cilium/CFP-22215-mutual-auth-for-service-mesh.md

 ### Resources

-TODO: This section needs an update.
+This is an example of what the config will look like; it's likely that extra fields will need to be added as part of the implementation process.

 #### ConfigMap - cilium-config

 * option-name: `default`
   * description
 * mesh-auth-mode: `disabled`
-  * enabled / disabled
+  * disabled / spiffe / other
-* mesh-auth-cert-source: `spiffe`
-  * Configure certificate mechanism, default to directory path
-* mesh-spire-server: `____`
+* mesh-auth-spire-server: `____`
   * Configure the spire server
-* mesh-spire-agent: `unix://var/run/cilium/spiffe/agent.sock`
+* mesh-auth-spire-agent: `unix://var/run/cilium/spiffe/admin/admin.sock`
-  * Configure the SPIRE agent
+  * Configure the SPIRE agent socket
-* mesh-auth-path: `/var/run/cilium/auth/`
+* mesh-auth-spire-server: `unix://var/run/cilium/spiffe/server/server.sock`
-  * Configure the directory to pull certificates from, if mesh-auth-cert is directory
+  * Configure the SPIRE Server socket for the operator
 * mesh-auth-port: `4250`
   * Each agent opens this port for mutual authentication
   * TODO review port for conflicts